dennissergeev/exoclimes_7_clouds/README.md

 Each example code has extended notes and line-by-line comments that detail each part of each method.
 Suggestions, ideas and improvements that help the learning/user experience are most welcome!

-Each example used a 1D approach to demonstrate the salient features of each approach.
+Each example uses a 1D approach to demonstrate the salient features of each approach.
 It is relatively simple to design 3D versions and couple to hydrodynamic models (e.g. GCMs).

 * Example 1: Ackerman & Marley (2001) model